 Tania Kohut has worked as a TV reporter, video producer and multimedia reporter for a number of news organizations.

-In her role as national online journalist with Global News she covers local, national and international news.
+In her role as Breaking News Supervisor with Global News she helps guide coverage of local, national and international news.
 She enjoys digging in to issues that matter to everyday Canadians, as well as discovering off-beat stories.